vmware-tanzu/community-edition/docs/site/content/docs/latest/ref-azure.md

 # Reference for Azure account

-If you encounter issues deploying a cluster to vSphere, review the following troubleshooting and reference content:
+If you encounter issues deploying a cluster to Azure, review the following troubleshooting and reference content:

 [Network Security Groups on Azure](ref-azure/#a-idnsgsa-network-security-groups-on-azure)